clojurust/clojurust/README.md

 ## Goals
 * Define an internal object model.
+* Generate skeleton from Clojure core library programmatically.
-* Translate Clojure java code to Rust.
+* Implement Clojure Java code into Rust implementation.
 * Test a way to have an interpreter of Clojure code.
 * Test a way to have a VM based on a stack machine.
 * Test a way to dynamically compile Clojure code in machine code.